 Bottom line

-There are many great options to choose from if you’re shopping for a small car.
-Make sure you have a clear picture of what you need in a vehicle before you start shopping, and test-drive multiple cars back to back before deciding the right one for you.
+Good things can come in small packages.
+If you’re shopping for the best small car in Canada, make sure you have a clear picture of what you need in a vehicle before you start comparing and test-driving your options.
 If you need financing, compare car loans to find the best rate.

 Frequently asked questions